 An illicit discharge is anything that goes “down the drain” (curb inlet, drainage ditch, directly discharged to a stream, etc.) that’s not composed entirely of stormwater.
 When source pollutants are introduced and mix with the stormwater, you then have an illicit discharge to the storm sewer system – which drains directly to our surface waters without treatment.

-Examples of source pollutants of an illicit discharge.
+Examples of source pollutants that could cause an illicit discharge:

 - Automotive fluids (oil, fuel, antifreeze)

 - Improperly applied fertilizer